nginx-serverless/nginx-lambda-gateway/README.md

 |   |-- 01-all-lambda-function-arns NGINX proxy to all Lambda function ARNs
 |   |-- 02-one-lambda-function-arn  NGINX proxy to one Lambda function ARN
 |   |-- 03-one-lambda-function-url  NGINX proxy to one Lambda function URL
-|   └-- 04-lambda-function-arn-url  NGINX proxy to both Lambda function ARN/URL
+|   └-- 04-lambda-function-arn-url  NGINX proxy to both of Lambda function ARN and URL
 |
 |-- tests                           test launcher and unit/integration test code
 |